GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Glaucoma Dataset

 \section{Glaucoma Dataset}

 In this section, we introduce the GLEAM dataset.
 It comprises SLO fundus images, circumpapillary OCT images, and VF PD maps collected from a standardized clinical cohort with procedures for data acquisition, quality control, and image processing.

 This study is approved by the Institutional Review Board (IRB) of Shenyang Fourth People’s Hospital (Approval Number: 2025-ZFKY-021; Approval Date: 2025.09.08) and adheres to the Declaration of Helsinki.
 The IRB waives the requirement for informed consent due to its retrospective design.
-All unique patient identifiers are permanently deleted from the dataset to ensure the privacy and confidentiality of patients .
+All unique patient identifiers are permanently deleted from the dataset to ensure the privacy and confidentiality of patients.
 GLEAM serves as a benchmark for developing multimodal staging models to improve glaucoma diagnosis and is publicly available under a CC BY-NC-ND 4.0 license.